Unusual Bacteria: Strange Facts About Fascinating Microbes

 Bioluminescence: Producing Light

 Bioluminescent bacteria are found in sea water, in sediments on the ocean bottom, on the bodies of dead and decaying marine animals, and inside ocean creatures.
 Some marine animals have specialized light organs that contain bioluminescent bacteria.

 A flashlight fish is an interesting example of an animal containing luminescent bacteria.
 There are a number of different kinds of flashlight fish, all belonging to the same family (the Anomalopidae).
 The animals have a bean-shaped light organ, or photophore, below each eye.
 The light from the organ turns on and off like a flashlight.

 The flashlight fish is nocturnal.
 It uses its light to communicate with other fish and to attract prey.
 The light also helps the fish to avoid predators.
 The predators are often confused by the light turning on and off and find it difficult to locate the fish as it changes direction in the water.

-The light of the flashlight fish is made by bacteria living in the light organ.
+The light is produced by bacteria living in the light organ.
 The bacteria contain a molecule called luciferin, which releases light when it reacts with oxygen.
 An enzyme called luciferase is necessary for the reaction to happen.
-The bacteria benefit from living in the light organ of the flashlight fish by receiving nutrients and oxygen from the fish's blood.
+The bacteria benefit from living in the light organ by receiving nutrients and oxygen from the fish's blood.

 Flashlight Fish With Bioluminescent Bacteria

 The flashlight fish in the video above is named Photoblepharon palpebratus.
 It's often known as the eyelight fish.

 Bacterial Communication and Quorum Sensing

 Bacteria communicate with each other via the transmission of signaling molecules between different cells.
 Signaling molecules are chemicals that are produced by bacteria and bind to receptors on the surface of other bacteria, triggering a response in the ones that receive the chemicals.

 Researchers are discovering that many bacterial species are able to detect the amount of a specific signaling molecule that is present in their environment in a process called quorum sensing.
-These species respond to a chemical signal only when the concentration of the molecule reaches a specific level.
+The species respond to a chemical signal only when the concentration of the molecule reaches a specific level.